Corumbá: History

 Founded as a military outpost and colony in 1778 by the Spanish.
 It became strategically important with the opening of the Paraguay River to international trade after the Paraguayan War (1865–70).
 Nearby are the buttes of Mt Urucum, which contain vast mineral deposits.
 In 1878 it was raised to the category of city.

-In 1938, the governments of Brazil and Bolivia agreed to begin consutrction on the Santa Cruz-Corumbá Railway, a section of the General Manuel Belgrano Railway that connected Santa Cruz de la Sierra, Bolivia with the Brazilian state of Mato Grosso.
+In 1938, the governments of Brazil and Bolivia agreed to begin construction on the Santa Cruz-Corumbá Railway, a section of the General Manuel Belgrano Railway that connected Santa Cruz de la Sierra, Bolivia with the Brazilian state of Mato Grosso.
 The railway was finished in 1955.

 Pantanal

 The ecoregion Pantanal is the most important plain of all humid areas in South America.
 Its large territory meets in the Mato Grosso do Sul, is known as South Pantanal and the city of Corumbá serves as its entrance door.
 The Pantanal of Mato Grosso do Sul is recognized as one of the most exuberant and diversified natural reserves on the planet.

-The great diversity of the fauna is one of its great attractions: caiman, anacondas, fish, capybaras, tapirs, hyacinth macaws, herons, and jabiru storks, among others.
+The great diversity of the fauna is its: caiman, anacondas, fish, capybaras, tapirs, hyacinth macaws, herons, and jabiru storks, among others.
 The Pantanal received the recognition as National Patrimony in the Constitution of 1988 and as Patrimony of the Humanity and Reserve of the Biosfera from UNESCO.

 According to World Wide Fund for Nature (1999), there exist in the Pantanal 650 species of birds, 80 of mammals, 260 of fish and 50 of reptiles.
 It is a region of great importance for preservation of biodiversity, considered one of the biggest centers of reproduction of fauna of America.
 Already more than 263 species of fish, 122 species of mammals, 93 species of reptiles, 1,132 species of butterflies, 656 species of birds and 1,700 species of plants have been cataloged there.